chandler05/Gauze/README.md

-# Patchwork
+# Gauze

 ## About

-Patchwork is a Fabric mod for Minecraft that focuses on using Mixins to fix as many bugs in the Vanilla game as possible.
+Gauze is a Fabric mod for Minecraft that focuses on using Mixins to fix as many bugs in the Vanilla game as possible.